ibm-cloud-docs/Cloudant/tutorials/create_database.md

 {: step}

-Additionally, to perform a full retrieval, we request a list of all documents within the database, and specify that the document content must also be returned.
+Additionally, to perform a full retrieval, you request a list of all documents within the database, and specify that the document content must also be returned.
-We run a full retrieval by using the `include_docs` option.
+You run a full retrieval by using the `include_docs` option.
 As before,
 the results are returned as an array.
-We can then show the details of an element in the array by including the full content of the document this time.
+You can then show the details of an element in the array by including the full content of the document this time.

 1. Request the first document that is retrieved from the database.